Each resident is expected to present a formal case, a journal review, and/or administrative topic review to pharmacy staff as required for rotation.

 Individuals wishing to apply to the Harris Health Residency Program must:

 - Be a graduate of an ACPE-accredited College of Pharmacy

-- Have a 3.0 cumulative grade point average (on a 4.0 scale)
+- Have a 3.0 cumulative grade point average for pharmacy school curriculum (on a 4.0 scale)

 - Enroll in the Residency Matching Program